 By Beth Fontenot, MS, RD, LDN

-The study is published in the Journal of the American Heart Association.
+The study is published online in Annals of Internal Medicine.